 There are people in the US government who wish take measures to reduce US pollution.
 In 2003 October an amendment to an inactive US global warming bill was backed by Republican John McCain and Democrat Joe Lieberman, which would have required power stations to reduce their emissions to the same levels that they were in 2000, three years ago, by 2010.
 This would be woefully inadequate, and "Senator McCain told the Senate that it was "a very minimal proposal" that should be the first step"10.
 Despite it being way below the minimum required, it was still voted out 55-43.
 "However, opponents of the bill backed the White House view that it would increase household energy bills and hamper job creation"10.

-An agricultural pesticide, this chemical is agreed to be completely eliminated in accordance with international agreement on account of its dangerous affects on the Ozone layer which protects us from the sun's radiation.
+An agricultural pesticide, this chemical is agreed to be completely eliminated in accordance with international agreement on account of its dangerous effects on the Ozone layer which protects us from the sun's radiation.
 But, despite the success that both underdeveloped and the most advanced countries have had in eliminating its use, the USA wants to increase its own usage of it for commercial farming:

-Developed nations have already cut their use of the chemical by 70%, pledging to phase it out by 2005. [...]
-But the US asked to be allowed to increase methyl bromide use in 2005 rather than eliminating it. [...]
+“Developed nations have already cut their use of the chemical by 70%, pledging to phase it out by 2005. [...]
+But the [US team at the Nairobi conference] asked to be allowed to increase methyl bromide use in 2005 rather than eliminating it. [...]
 US farmers argue there is no effective alternative.

 But David Doniger of the environmental group the Natural Resources Defence Council, who was at the talks, said the US government gave in to the demands of business.
 "The Bush administration is tilted way over towards the polluters and caters to their wish-list of regulatory weakenings," Mr Doniger said. [...]